 If you want to remain anonymous, type “Anonymous” in the name field.
 You’ll receive an email when a reply has been posted (usually within 48 hours).
 We look forward to helping you get a book agent.

-Here are my resources to help you get a literary agent:
+Here are my resources to help you get a literary agent, if you haven’t seen or used them yet:

 How to Get a Literary Agent (NEW 15-Part Guide)